 Early childhood is one of the most important stages for development and skills acquisition.
 Early childhood education can improve cognitive development, foster productivity, and even reduce crime and teenage pregnancy.
 Most early childhood interventions integrate health, nutrition, cognitive development, and protection services.

 There is, however, scarce rigorous evidence on the impact of early childhood programs focusing mainly on socio-emotional skills.
-A long-term study from Jamaica on the impacts of an early childhood curriculum focused on self-esteem, cognitive, language, and socio-emotional development showed benefits to cognitive function and language.
+A long-term study from Jamaica on the impacts of an early childhood curriculum focused on promoting stimulation through mothers showed benefits to cognitive function and language.
 Evidence on socio-emotional programs with older youth in Uganda and Zambia found positive impacts on the development of cognitive skills and job success.
 Social and emotional skills benefit both children and adults by regulating behavioral problems such as aggression and violence.

-A recent survey of socio-emotional learning interventions suggests an economic return of US$11 for every dollar invested in socio-emotional learning.
+A 2015 cost-benefit analysis of a socio-emotional learning intervention suggests an economic return of US$11 for every dollar invested in socio-emotional learning.
 These promising findings indicate that investments in socio-emotional skills in early childhood may be a cost-effective way for policymakers to cultivate positive social behaviors.
 This research will address the gaps in evidence by evaluating the effects of a socio-emotional education program for preschool age children.

 The development of socio-emotional skills is particularly salient in Colombia given the recent end of the longest armed conflict in Latin America.
 The conflict has affected all Colombians directly and indirectly through exposure to violence, combat, and kidnappings in person or through media.
 Early childhood socio-emotional skills development in this context may support building both positive interaction and trust to promote peaceful relationships and the reduction of prejudice and discrimination.
 These skills play a central role in fostering functioning societies.